basilelt/sae601/docs/terraform_gitlab.md

 ## Notes

-- The container requires direct internet access to download GitLab packages
+- The container requires direct internet access to download packages
 - The configuration follows the requirements in `docs/gitlab.md`
 - SSL is configured with a self-signed certificate
+- The auto-update utility is installed to keep the system updated automatically
 - Docker and GitLab runner are not installed with this Terraform configuration

 ## Resource Specifications